Motheo-Lebea/InvestecIPOTimelineGeneratorApp/README.md

 # InvestecIPOTimelineGeneratorApp
 I invented a tool using Java that allows Investment Banking Analysts to easily and efficiently track key milestones in an IPO process.
-I named branded it using Investec because it is part of my portfolio and i always wanted to work at Investec.
+I named it using Investec because it is part of my portfolio and i always wanted to work at Investec.

 In this tutorial, you will learn to create my IPO Timeline Generator with the built-in java awt/swing graphics library.